facultyai/dash-bootstrap-components/components_page/components/layout.md

 When using the grid layout, content should be placed in columns, and only `Col` components should be immediate children of `Row`.

-For much moredetail on the Bootstrap grid system, see the [Bootstrap documentation](https://getbootstrap.com/docs/4.2/layout/grid/).
+For much more detail on the Bootstrap grid system, see the [Bootstrap documentation](https://getbootstrap.com/docs/4.2/layout/grid/).

 ## Row with columns